ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a true color image you must first have the SDRs for the proper instrument.
-Traditional true color images are created using the :doc:`CREFL (Corrected Reflectance) Frontend <readers/crefl>`.
+Traditional true color images are created using the :doc:`CREFL (Corrected Reflectance) Reader <readers/crefl>`.
-See the frontend documentation for which instruments are supported at this time (VIIRS and MODIS at the moment).
+See the reader documentation for which instruments are supported at this time (VIIRS and MODIS at the moment).
 Even if you want a KMZ, a geotiff must be created first::

     $POLAR2GRID_HOME/bin/crefl2gtiff.sh -f /path/to/my_sdrs/